Project Management of the 100-city smart city mission in India

 A smart city development push at this scale from a central government is one of its kind.
 The central government will invest $7.5 billion over five years—an average of $16 million per city per year.5 The state governments will match the central funds for the cities identified for participation through a competitive selection process.
 At the city level, the initiatives will be implemented through a newly formed Special Purpose Vehicle, incorporated as a public company.
 The SPV will be headed by a CEO and supported by an external project management consultant to drive the projects.6

 After the program launch in 2015, the Government of India held the India Smart Cities Challenge inviting participation from cities across India.
 The focus of the challenge was on selecting at least one potential city from each state, while the total number of cities selected from a state depended on the state population.
 Bloomberg Philanthropies collaborated with the ministry spearheading the mission, the Ministry of Housing and Urban Affairs (MHUA), to support, design, and deliver the challenge.
-The use of a competitive framework to advance a major urban development mission and allocate funding was a first for the Government of India.7 From the first round of the challenge, 20 cities were shortlisted, also called as lighthouse cities, for the first phase of the Smart Cities Mission.8 To date, 90 of the 100 cities have been selected through multiple rounds of the India Smart Cities Challenge.9
+The use of a competitive framework to advance a major urban development mission and allocate funding was a first for the Government of India.7 From the first round of the challenge, 20 cities were shortlisted, also called as lighthouse cities, for the first phase of the Smart Cities Mission.8 To date, all the 100 cities have been selected through multiple rounds of the India Smart Cities Challenge.9

 The Smart Cities Mission finds itself at a crossroads today.
 The governance structure, financing, participant cities, and smart city projects are all in place.
 However, the success of the program will hinge on how cities and the Government of India are able to track and monitor progress.
 This is where the central mission management agency under the MHUA plays a vital role.